Uasu-Finance/dlc-stack-v2/wallet/README.md

 ### Setup ENV vars

->!
-Important !
->
-> The following environment variables must be passed into this application, whether running as docker or from source.
+The following environment variables must be passed into this application, whether running as docker or from source.

->
-> BITCOIN_NETWORK: "regtest" # regtest / sigtest / testnet / bitcoin
+* BITCOIN_NETWORK: "regtest" # regtest / sigtest / testnet / bitcoin
-> BLOCKCHAIN_INTERFACE_URL: "localhost:3003" # URL to a companion service called the Wallet Blockchain Interface.
+* BLOCKCHAIN_INTERFACE_URL: "localhost:3003" # URL to a companion service called the Wallet Blockchain Interface.
 Learn more here: https://github.com/DLC-link/dlc-stack/tree/use-dlc-btc-wallet-for-both-wallet-apps/wallet-blockchain-interface
-> ELECTRUM_API_URL: "https://blockstream.info/testnet/api/" # URL to an Esplora bitcoin API
+* CELECTRUM_API_URL: "https://blockstream.info/testnet/api/" # URL to an Esplora bitcoin API
-> FINGERPRINT: "3a64ca13" # The key fingerprint generated when running the Generate Key binary.
+* FINGERPRINT: "3a64ca13" # The key fingerprint generated when running the Generate Key binary.
 See [here](#generate-a-key)
-> RUST_LOG: "info,dlc_protocol_wallet=debug,dlc_clients=debug,bdk=debug,dlc_manager=debug,electrs_blockchain_provider=debug,dlc_bdk_wallet=debug,esplora_async_blockchain_provider=trace" # Different logging levels for each package is supported.
+* RUST_LOG: "info,dlc_protocol_wallet=debug,dlc_clients=debug,bdk=debug,dlc_manager=debug,electrs_blockchain_provider=debug,dlc_bdk_wallet=debug,esplora_async_blockchain_provider=trace" # Different logging levels for each package is supported.
-> RUST_BACKTRACE: "full" # Show a full backtrace in case of panic.
+* RUST_BACKTRACE: "full" # Show a full backtrace in case of panic.
-> SLED_WALLET_PATH": "wallet_db" # Directory name for storing a local cache of the bitcoin wallet's data.
+* SLED_WALLET_PATH": "wallet_db" # Directory name for storing a local cache of the bitcoin wallet's data.
-> STORAGE_API_ENABLED: "true" # Use the cloud database for the DLCs managed by DLC.Link.
+* STORAGE_API_ENABLED: "true" # Use the cloud database for the DLCs managed by DLC.Link.
 Recommended.
-> STORAGE_API_ENDPOINT: "https://devnet.dlc.link/storage-api" # URL for the cloud database.
+* STORAGE_API_ENDPOINT: "https://devnet.dlc.link/storage-api" # URL for the cloud database.
-> XPRIVATE_KEY: "tprv8Z..." # The private key generated when running the Generate Key binary.
+* XPRIVATE_KEY: "tprv8Z..." # The private key generated when running the Generate Key binary.
 See [here](#generate-a-key)

 ### Option 1.
 Run using Docker

 >!
 Note !
+>
->If you run into an authentication error when pulling down the docker image like this:
+> If you run into an authentication error when pulling down the docker image like this:
 > `Error response from daemon: pull access denied for public.ecr.aws/dlc-link/dlc-protocol-wallet, repository does not exist or may require 'docker login': denied: Your authorization token has expired.
 Reauthenticate and try again`
 >
 > Run the authentication command like this: